PASSPORT & VISA INFORMATION

-The tourist card is valid for one entry of 30 days within 180 days of issue and can be extended in Cuba for a further 30 days.
+The tourist card is valid for one entry of 90 days and can be extended in Cuba for a further 90 days.

 All visitors to Cuba are required to prove they have travel insurance covering medical expenses from approved foreign companies during their period of stay, or they will have to buy it from Cuban vendors on arrival in the country.
 US travel insurance policies are not accepted.